MiSo1289/more_concepts/README.md

 At the moment, only GCC 10.2 is confirmed to be able to compile all of this library.

-A conan package is available in [my bintray repository](https://bintray.com/miso1289/public-conan).

-### Conan Installation Instructions
+### Installing with Conan

-Here are the general instructions to add this repository to your Conan setup.
-You may have to adjust the specifics for later versions.
-Please check the version available on [my bintray repository](https://bintray.com/miso1289/public-conan).
+If you use Conan to manage dependencies, you can get this library from [my artifactory](https://miso1289.jfrog.io/ui/packages/conan:%2F%2Fmore_concepts?name=more&type=packages).

-1. Add my bintray repository to your local Conan install: `conan remote add miso1289 https://api.bintray.com/conan/miso1289/public-conan`
+1. Add my artifactory repository to your local Conan install: `conan remote add miso1289 https://miso1289.jfrog.io/artifactory/api/conan/miso1289`
-2. Add the version to your `conanfile.txt`, e.g. `more_concepts/0.1.0@miso1289/stable`
+2. Add the reference to your `conanfile.txt` (or `conanfile.py`), e.g. `more_concepts/0.1.0@miso1289/stable`
-3. Install the dependency while building: `conan install -b missing $CONAN_DIR`, where `CONAN_DIR` is your top-level directory (containing your `conanfile.txt`).
+3. Install the dependency before building: `conan install -b missing $CONAN_DIR`, where `CONAN_DIR` is your top-level directory (containing your conanfile).

 ## Container concepts